 From the scenic lakeside, the patio, with 16 tables and heat lamps for chillier weather, offers a gorgeous view of the Bellagio Fountains.

-Main courses include a choice of center-cut sautéed swordfish or breast of pheasant with fresh morel mushrooms and wild rice risotto; or roasted milk-fed veal chop and potato gratin; or sautéed medallions of fallow deer with caramelized green apples.
+Main courses include a choice of items like center-cut sautéed swordfish or breast of pheasant with fresh morel mushrooms and wild rice risotto; or roasted milk-fed veal chop and potato gratin; or sautéed medallions of fallow deer with caramelized green apples.
 For an additional surcharge, have the roasted Maine lobster and a divine sauce Américaine and salsify (aka oyster plant), a delicious root vegetable.